Custom Pet Portraits in Pastel

 The Process

-1. Email me a selection of clear, close up photographs of your pet.
-Please see below for tips on how to get a suitable photograph.
+1. Please Email me a selection of clear, close up photographs of your pet.
+I normally work from one main photo, however also referring to others for the fine detail.
+Please see below for tips on how to get a suitable photograph, a good photo is so important.

 2. After analysing the photographs, I will then contact you with a proposed composition.
 Once we have agreed on a composition and an approximate completion date (please do tell me when ordering if it needs to be ready for a certain date), a 10% deposit is required to secure the booking.